 Chef Tim Love's namesake restaurant serves delicious food in a simple outdoor setting.
 Belly up to a juicy burger, hot dog, nachos, hand-cut fries or onion rings with a beer in hand while watching a local musician from the outdoor stage.

 The Biscuit Bar is a fast-casual restaurant serving up delicious breakfast, lunch and dinner options on a biscuit!
-The menu features an assortment of savory and sweet biscuit sandwiches made from scratch, in-house, daily.
-Looking for something lighter?
-Tasty salads grace the menu as well.
+The menu features an assortment of savory and sweet biscuit sandwiches made from scratch daily.